batselem/Att-BiLSTM-CNN-for-knowledge-graph-completion/README.md

 ### Required Files

-- data/processed_data.tar.gz - dataset files containing grounded paths with relations and entities (e.g e1, r1, e2, r2, e3)
+- data/processed_data.tar.gz - dataset files containing grounded paths with relations and entities (e.g e1, r1, e2, r2, e3).
-- tasks - can be downloaded
+- tasks - can be downloaded from [2].

 ### If you use our code, please cite the paper